taurusilver7/instagram-2.0/README.md

 * Likes

 - A nested collection called _/Like/_ inside each post is created similar to the commet function and parse it through.
+- A piece of state for likes, a click functionality and then map it to the likes.

 # Next.js + Tailwind CSS.